 Osteopaths should be aware that the consent of a patient does not, on its own, justify a treatment option.
-In a very small number of circumstances, treatment or care offered by the osteopath may be considered by the osteopathic profession not to have any possible benefit to a vulnerable patient.
-Osteopaths should always be able to provide a narrative to explain the benefits of the treatment offered for the patient.
-Such a narrative may, for example, take into account academic research or discussion with peers and will take into account a detailed account of the discussion with the patient.
+In a very small number of circumstances, treatment or care offered by an osteopath may be considered by the osteopathic profession not to have any possible benefit to a vulnerable patient.
+Osteopaths should always be able to provide a narrative to explain the benefits of the treatment offered to the patient.
+Such a narrative may, for example, take into account academic research or discussion with peers and will take into account a detailed account of the discussion